-OAAF has evaluated subsequent events through July 16, 2015, the date the financial statements were authorized to be issued.
+OAAF has evaluated subsequent events through July 25, 2016, the date the financial statements were authorized to be issued.
+On April 1, 2016, OAAF changed its name to Oxfam America Action Fund, Inc.

 Note 2 - Related Party Transactions

 OAAF purchases a significant portion of its services from Oxfam including management services.
 Oxfam and OAAF have executed an agreement whereby Oxfam charges OAAF actual costs incurred for services provided.